Home News by Region Langford The Scene isn’t much to look at, City of Langford wants action

 by Mary P Brooke | Island Social Trends

-UPDATE at 5:42 pm PT: Langford Council has passed a motion that the developer has two weeks to shore up the south supporting wall.
+UPDATE at 5:42 pm PT: Langford Council at a Special Council Meeting this evening (that started at 5:29 pm) passed a motion that the developer of The Scene has two weeks to shore up the south supporting wall.
 If that work is not done by February 26, 2026 the City of Langford will do the work and charge the cost to the developer.

 • Councillor Mary Wagner said this is action to protect residents and show respect for the neighbourhood, that the City is doing its due diligence.